Contributing to Klein¶

-Here is a list of shell commands that will install the dependencies of Klein, run the test suite with Python 2.7 and the current version of Twisted, compile the documentation, and check for coding style issues with flake8.
+Here is a list of shell commands that will install the dependencies of Klein, run the test suite with Python 3.8 and Twisted 23.8, compile the documentation, and check for coding style issues with flake8.

 Tox makes a virtualenv, installs Klein’s dependencies into the virtualenv, and then runs a set of commands based on the